derekvmcintire/receipt-processor/README.md

 - [AutoCannon](https://www.npmjs.com/package/autocannon): Used for benchmarking performance
 - **In-memory Storage**: There is no database, data is stored in a Map and will be lost if the server is restarted.

 This API was built as part of a code challenge for [Fetch Rewards](https://fetch.com/).
-For detailed instructions and rules, refer to the [full API documentation](link-to-api-docs).
+For detailed instructions and rules, refer to the [fetch-rewards/receipt-processor-challenge](https://github.com/fetch-rewards/receipt-processor-challenge) repository.

 ---